automock/automock.dev/docs/getting-started/depdency-injection-and-automock.md

 ## Automock's Approach

-Automock redefines unit testing by introducing a virtual DI container that supersedes the native testing mechanisms of DI frameworks.
-This shift offers a suite of benefits:
+Automock improves upon the existing unit testing procedures of DI frameworks by creating a virtual DI container.
+There is an array of advantages to this change:

-* **Speed:** Automock's virtual DI container accelerates test execution by eliminating the need to load the actual DI container.

-* **Simplicity:** The complexity of test preparation is significantly reduced, freeing developers to concentrate on crafting the test logic itself.
+* **Speed:** By simulating the actual DI container in the testing environment, Automock speeds up execution times.

+* **Efficiency:** Developers are therefore able to focus on writing the test logic instead of grappling with the complexities of test setup.

-* **Isolation:** Each test is conducted in isolation with automatic provision of mock implementations, ensuring a focused and interference-free testing environment.
+* **Isolation:** Each test runs independently with mock implementations automatically provided, creating a streamlined and interference-free testing environment.

 :::info
-**Important note!
-You no longer rely on your framework's native unit testing tools.
+**A frequently asked question is, "Does Automock work with the built-in unit testing tools in my framework?"
+The answer is that you no longer rely on the native testing tools of your DI framework.
 Instead, Automock's virtual environment takes precedence.**
 :::